-There are numerous symptoms that could transpire to interconnected devices.
-It could range from WiFi drops (intermittent connection) to no internet connection, or slow internet.
+Numerous symptoms could transpire in interconnected devices.
+It could range from Wi-Fi drops (intermittent connection) to no internet connection or slow internet.
 It is prescribed to power cycle or turn OFF and then ON your device.

 Turn it off for at least 30 seconds, just like you reboot your computer or reset your device.
 This act will eliminate any firmware errors causing the modem or router to mess up or trigger weak Wi-Fi on your phone.

-Unplug the AC adapter for at least 1 minute or minimum 30 seconds.
+- Unplug the AC adapter for at least 1 minute or a minimum of 30 seconds.

 Wait for your phone to revert back to the Wi-Fi network connection.
 Test if the bug has been fixed.
 Reboot your iPhone XR as a last resort.